-The Rochford Wildlife Heritage Workshops ran from February to May 2019 at Growing Together Rochford.
-We are grateful to the National Lottery Heritage Fund for funding this educational programme and we're proud to show what we've achieved with the Wildlife Heritage Workshop.
+The Rochford Wildlife Heritage Workshops ran from February to May 2019 at Trust Links Rochford.
+We are grateful to the National Lottery Heritage Fund for funding this educational programme and we’re proud to show what we’ve achieved with the Wildlife Heritage Workshop.
 Over twelve weeks, Trust Links members and volunteers created a wide range of wildlife habitats including building a wildlife pond, building dead hedges, planting wildlife plug plants, developments to the existing green roof, and constructing bug houses and habitats for solitary bees.

 The programme was designed with accessibility and inclusivity in mind, particularly for adults living with mental health problems and other disabilities.

 The Rochford Wildlife Heritage Workshop worked closely with John Little from the Green Roof Company to design and build the pond, as well as other wildlife habitats and features in the garden.